When does a home equity loan make sense? | CNN Underscored

 Like other financial products, home equity loans often have fees that may not be obvious unless you’re looking for them.
 According to the Federal Trade Commission (FTC), you could be asked to pay an application or loan processing fee, as well as an origination fee of up to 5% of your loan amount.

 You will also likely need to pay for an appraisal to prove your home has enough value to support the loan, and you may also face document preparation fees, recording fees or broker fees as well.
-So it’s important to ask about fees upfront and look for lenders who offer home equity loans with very limited “extra” fees and closing costs.
+So it’s important to ask about fees up front and look for lenders who offer home equity loans with very limited “extra” fees and closing costs.

 If you’re considering a home equity loan, make sure to shop around and compare lenders, their rates and the fees they charge.
 One way to do that is through an online marketplace such as LendingTree, which offers the convenience of only having to submit your details once, and then getting offers from multiple lenders that you can compare and consider.